 By Lindiwe Dlamini: Founder & Managing Executive: EONIX PTY LTD.

-Values and ethics should be the starting point behind the development of any new technology because they are shared and recognised human concepts, they are a significant part of our ‘Social Contract’.
+Values and ethics and ethics in the green for the 4IR should be the starting point behind the development of any new technology because they are shared and recognised human concepts, they are a significant part of our ‘Social Contract’.
 This paper is based on the ‘Utilitarian’ approach to ethics which supposes that conduct is right, fair, and balanced if it benefits the majority.
 That the greater the number of people who are happy and treated justly through an action or non-action, then conduct is right, and that should be the guiding principle behind understanding whether conduct is ethical.

 The 4th Industrial Revolution threatens this order, and many other guiding principles for conduct such as values, norms, and ethics, indeed it is interesting to observe that history really does ‘repeat’ itself, because throughout the different phases of the industrial revolution the concern has always been how we can maintain our moral fabric at the levels I have mentioned above.
 As an example, R. Austin Freeman, wrote an article in 1923 titled, ‘Some Ethical Consequences of the Industrial Revolution’.
 In it he states, “The ethics of industry are in a state of progressive atrophy; and that atrophy dates from the moment when the natural conditions of industry were reversed in favour of a particular appliance.
 From that moment the honest service of the consumer has dwindled and given place to mere exploitation.
 And this ethical atrophy represents the subsidence to a lower level of essential civilization.
 For civilization, as we have agreed, is based upon the recognition by man of his duty towards his neighbor; of which none can be more obvious than that of honesty and fair dealing.”
 (R.A.
 Freeman, International Journal of Ethics, VOL.33, NO 4.
 (July 1923), pp 367-368, The University of Chicago Press.